Resources / Prepare And Apply

 What are your chances of being admitted off a college waitlist?

 Your chances of being admitted off a college waitlist vary widely among colleges and may vary significantly from year to year at the same college.
-For example, for the application year 2022-2023, the University of Michigan placed 26,898 students on its waitlist and admitted 955 (5 percent).
-The following year it placed 21,078 students on the waitlist and admitted 77 (1 percent).
+For example, for the application year 2024-2025, the University at Buffalo placed 4,267 students on its waitlist and admitted 706 (16.5 percent).
+The following year it placed 2,355 students on the waitlist and admitted 106 ( 4.5 percent).

-College admissions consulting firm College Kickstart reviewed a sample of waitlist statistics from 101 public and private institutions and found that on average, 19 percent of students accepting a place on a Class of 2026 waitlist were admitted.
-Of the schools sampled, 62 percent of them admitted 10 percent or less of their waitlisted students.
+College admissions consulting firm College Kickstart reviewed a sample of waitlist statistics from 68 public and private institutions and found that on average, 26 percent of students applying for the Class of 2028 who accepted a place on a waitlist were admitted.
+Of the schools sampled, 39 percent of them admitted 10 percent or less of their waitlisted students.

 Your waitlist letter might include how many students the college has in the past admitted off the waitlist.
 If it doesn’t, ask the admissions office.
 You can also look up waitlist statistics for different schools using CollegeData’s College Search tool.
 If the college reported its waitlist data, you’ll find it in its college profile under the Admissions tab.